MicrosoftDocs/azure-devops-docs/docs/artifacts/includes/npm/npmrc.md

 ms.date: 09/01/2020
 ---

-The **Connect to feed** dialog box generates an appropriately formatted token that you can place into your .npmrc file.
-The token has a lifespan of 90 days.
+The **Connect to feed** dialog box generates an appropriately formatted token that you can place into your .npmrc file with a lifespan of 90 days.

 <a id="tokenpast90"></a>

 > [!TIP]
 > If you want to create a token that lasts longer than 90 days, make sure you change the default expiration date.

-Project setup:
+**Project setup:**

 ::: moniker range=">= azure-devops-2019"